szeyick/University/INF60009 - Database Analysis and Design/Lecture Notes/Lecture 3 - Redundancies and Constraints/RedundanciesAndConstraints.md

 ```

 This works because the important thing here is the value and not the name of the attribute, so long as they are the same they will be considered as a match.

+If you want to refer to a table with different foreign keys, the idea here will be to use **Aliases** and treat them like 2 different tables.